AdaCore/spark2014/lrm/source/packages.rst

    of a volatile state is followed by an implicit read of the state.
    [Thus, a read always has a side effect and an update is never ineffective.]

 #.
-It follows from the semantics of reading and updating of volatile state
+It follows from the semantics of reading and updating of volatile state that
-   that such state does not require initialization.
+such a state does not require initialization for static analysis purposes [Indeed, it is not possible to initialize a volatile input only variable because the SPARK rules forbid it to be updated explicitly] and so volatile states are not the subject of an initialization item in an Initializes aspect (see :ref:`initializes_aspect`).

 #.
-In Global and Depends aspects this means that volatile state will be
+Global and Depends aspects of a subprogram represent the explicit reads and
-   regarded as being both an input and an output and this fact may be stated explicitly in those aspects [, for example by using the ``In_Out`` mode in the Global aspect].

-#.
-However for volatile states an abbreviated form of the Global and Depends
-   aspect is permitted [which gives a more intuitive view the volatile state]:

-   * If the volatile state is designated as an Input, then it may be denoted just  as an Input in the Global aspect.
-Implicitly it is declared with a ``mode_selector`` of In_Out.
-In a Depends aspect it need not be designated as an output as an implicit self dependency of the volatile state will be declared.

-   * If the volatile state is designated as an Output, then it may be denoted just as an Output in the Global aspect.
-Implicitly it is declared with a ``mode_selector`` of In_Out.
-In a Depends aspect it need  not be designated as an input as an implicit self dependency of the entity will be declared.
+   updates performed by a subprogram and the implicit reads and updates described above are not recorded in these aspects.[....]

 .. centered:: **Legality Rules**

 #.
-As a volatile state always has a ``mode_selector`` of In_Out in a Global
+As a read of a volatile state always has a side-effect a ``global_item`` of a
-   aspect, either given explicitly or implicitly, it follows that a volatile state cannot be a ``global_item`` of a function Global ``aspect_specification`` [which in turn means that a function cannot, directly or indirectly, read a volatile state].
+   function cannot denote a volatile state [which in turn means that a function cannot, directly or indirectly, read a volatile state].

 #.
 A volatile state shall not be denoted by a ``name`` of an
    ``initialization_item`` of an Initializes aspect